PHASE 2 OF 7

 Random Input

-Edward de Bono's technique for provoking new connections through randomness.
+Edward de Bono's technique for provoking new connections with randomness.

-2. 2Force-connect that word to your problem space.
+2. 2Force-connect it to your problem.
 How is your idea like a “lighthouse”?

-3. 3Follow the unexpected associations — the weirder the connection, the more original the idea
+3. 3Follow the unexpected links.
+The weirder the connection, the more original the idea

-When your team is stuck in a loop of similar ideas, random input is the fastest way to break out.
-De Bono argued the risk is never being too random — it's not being random enough.
+Stuck in a loop of similar ideas?
+Random input is the fastest way out.
+De Bono argued the real risk isn't being too random, but not random enough.

 MIT MEDIA LAB